wildonion/gem/core/contexts/panel/README.md

 ## 🛠️ Tools

-* utoipa open api doc
+* utoipa open api doc with swagger ui

 * redis for realtime task and reveal role streaming using pubsub pattern